Lakeshore, Ontario

 Lakeshore is a municipality on Lake St. Clair, in Essex County, Ontario, Canada.
-It was incorporated in 1999 by amalgamating the Town of Belle River with the townships of Maidstone, Rochester, Tilbury North, and Tilbury West.
+It was incorporated in 1999 by amalgamating the town of Belle River with the townships of Maidstone, Rochester, Tilbury North, and Tilbury West.
 It is the largest and the most populous municipality within Essex County.
 However, it is part of the Windsor census metropolitan area.

 Lakeshore has a significant concentration of French Canadians and is one of only four communities in Southern Ontario (excluding Eastern Ontario) in which more than 5% (the provincial average) of the population is francophone.
 The others are Welland, Pain Court, and Penetanguishene.
 In the 2011 census, 7.7% of the population reported French as their mother tongue, and 17.2% reported knowledge of both official languages.
 Lakeshore also has a historic black community, along the Puce River, made up of descendants of refugee slaves from the South in the United States who immigrated to Canada for freedom, using the Underground Railroad network.

 Communities

-The Municipality of Lakeshore comprises the communities of Belle River, Comber, Deerbrook, Emeryville, Lighthouse Cove, Puce, Ruscom Station, St. Joachim, Stoney Point,and Woodslee as well as the far eastern section of Tecumseh.
+The Municipality of Lakeshore comprises the communities of Belle River, Comber, Deerbrook, Emeryville, Lighthouse Cove, Puce, Ruscom Station, Staples, St. Joachim, Stoney Point, and Woodslee, as well as the far eastern section of Tecumseh.

 A small portion of the township's easternmost area is considered by some to be part of Tilbury, although Tilbury proper is located in the neighbouring municipality of Chatham-Kent.